skynav/ttt/README.md

 Prior to performing a build, the following requirements must be met:

-- install JDK 1.7
+- Install JDK 1.7.
-- install maven 3
+- Install maven 3.
-- perform one time installation of third party library dependncies as follows, where `$TTT_HOME` is set to the directory where the `ttt` repository is cloned:
+- Perform one-time installation of third party library dependencies as follows, where `$TTT_HOME` is set to the directory where the `ttt` repository is cloned:

 <pre>
     $ cd $TTT_HOME